Study Abroad

 • Q. What do I do if I am denied access to academic accommodations for my disability once I arrive at my host university or program?

 A. Disability accommodations should be worked out prior to departure.
 However, if an accommodations denial occurs, document when the denial was made, and in what manner it was made (e-mail and keep a hard copy of the denial, or document the date and time it was made and by whom).
-Call Rachel Jackson Green at (217) 300-5698 or e-mail Rachel, or contact your study abroad advisor.
+Reach out to your access specialist, contact DRES, or contact your study abroad advisor.
 Remember, there may be a time difference, therefore, if you call after 5 PM or before 8 AM central time, leave a voice mail, along with the time difference, and a number where you can be reached.
 ANY UIUC study abroad student has immediate access to a 24-hour Emergency advisor on duty at (217) 333-6322 on campus while they are at their designated sites as well.
 From there, interaction with the host institution can begin to address your articulated concern.
 However, neither the University of Illinois nor DRES can guarantee any particular result in any particular case.

 • Q. What if I decide not to use accommodations abroad?